-On July 22, 2014, we completed the acquisition of Hittite Microwave Corporation (Hittite), a company that designs and develops high performance integrated circuits, modules, subsystems and instrumentation for radio frequency, microwave and millimeterwave applications.
+On July 22, 2014, we completed the acquisition of Hittite Microwave Corporation (Hittite), a company that designed and developed high performance integrated circuits, modules, subsystems and instrumentation for radio frequency, microwave and millimeterwave applications.
 The total consideration paid to acquire Hittite was approximately \$2.4 billion, financed through a combination of existing cash on hand and a 90-day term loan facility of \$2.0 billion.
 The acquisition of Hittite is referred to as the Acquisition.
-See Note 16, Acquisitions, of the Notes to the Condensed Consolidated Financial Statements contained in Item 1 of this Quarterly Report on From 10-Q for further discussion related to the Acquisition.
-The results of operations for the three-month period ended January 31, 2015 are inclusive of the Acquisition.
+See Note 16, Acquisitions, of the Notes to the Condensed Consolidated Financial Statements contained in Item

+1 of this Quarterly Report on From 10-Q for further discussion related to the Acquisition.
+The results of operations for the ninemonth period ended August 1, 2015 are inclusive of the Acquisition.